Simplicity Is Beauty

 These elements work together to enable viewers to more quickly and easily digest the content and the message.

 Many people underestimate the simplistic design philosophy.
-They think that just because it looks simple, it's easy to create.
+They think that just because something looks simple, it must have been easy to create.

 But as we've detailed above, it's quite the opposite.